Undergraduate Admission Requirements

 Information about the IELTS® can be found at their website.

-Information about Dulingo can be found at their website.
+Information about Duolingo can be found at their website.

 Minimum Oklahoma ESL School Requirement

-Students not meeting the above required scores may be eligible for 12 weeks of study at an approved Intensive English Program by meeting the following scores.
+Students not meeting the above required scores may be eligible for 12 weeks of study at an approved English Program in Oklahoma.
+Students that meet the required scores below are eligible for the 12 week course.

 - TOEFL score 460 PBT or 48 IBT or higher